So we did *sometimes* go where the signs *sometimes* said Notice: Maybe You Shouldn’t.

 Back on the boat an obviously Durban family walked past us chatting to their friends about going for a jacuzzi; I had seen the jacuzzi and thought “Good luck”; Minutes later they were back to where we were sitting and told their friends “Hey you can’t even go in there, it’s CHOCKED!”
 Elbow-to-elbow people.
 Bum-cheek to bum-cheek.
 Every facility was crowded, every deckchair taken.

-The kids loved the experience, so all good.
+The kids loved the experience and I survived it, so all good.

 Trish (Aitch) and 5yr-old Jess made a paste-and-cut album when we got back from our trip to five Southern African countries.
 I found it lying around so thought I’d photograph it and paste it here as a gallery.
 Hope you enjoy.